AA insurance privacy notice

 Sharing with credit reference agencies and fraud prevention agencies

-CRAs and FRAs will also supply to us public information (including the electoral register), and shared credit, insurance and financial history information, and fraud prevention information.
+CRAs and FPAs will also supply to us public information (including the electoral register), and shared credit, insurance and financial history information, and fraud prevention information.

 We, and any underwriters for your policy, will use this information to: